joseconti/WangGuard/readme.txt

 - Added new filters and actions.
 - Fixed CHARACTER SET and COLLATION in database table creation.
 - Removed hardcoded CSS in security questions.
 Now is loaded with a CSS file.
+- Fixed historical bug with users_per_page in WordPress simple.
 - Removed white spaces.

 = 1.6 RC4 - 26 May 2014 =